-The term additional insured means a person or entity that is covered as an insured under another party's insurance policy.
-Parties may be included as additional insureds under liability, property or commercial auto policies.
+The term additional insured means a person or entity that is covered under another party's insurance policy.
+Additional insureds are often included under general liability, commercial property or commercial auto policies.

 Reason for Coverage

-To obtain coverage as an additional insured under another party's insurance policy, a person or entity must meet certain requirements.
-The requirements vary depending on the type of coverage.
+To qualify for additional insured coverage, a person or entity must meet certain requirements.
+These vary by the type of coverage.

 General Liability Coverage

-To be added as an additional insured under a liability policy, a person or entity must meet two requirements.
-First, he or she must have a business relationship with the policyholder (named insured).
-Many common business relationships create a need for additional insured coverage.
-Here are some of them:
+To be included as an additional insured under a liability policy, a person or entity must have a business relationship with the policyholder (named insured).
+Here are some common business relationships that create a need for additional insured coverage:

 - Landlord and tenant